• Skip to primary navigation

 • Remove the pans from the oven using an oven mitt.
 Let the pizza cool for about 3 to 5 minutes.

 • Using a large spatula, transfer the pizzas to a cutting board.
-Top with the crushed tomatoes (if this is how you would like your tomatoes on the top of the pizza) and optional basil, crushed red pepper, and oregano garnish.
+Top with the crushed tomatoes (if this is how you would like your tomatoes on the top of the pizza) and add optional basil, crushed red pepper, and oregano garnish.
 Cut and serve immediately.

 Nutrition